What is thyroid surgery?

 - Mood swings

 - Neck swelling

 - Pressure sensation

 - Weight gain or loss

-To evaluate thyroid-related disorders, your doctor will discuss your symptoms, review blood tests and imaging and perform a thorough head and neck examination, including evaluation of your vocal cords.
-If a nodule is present, a biopsy is usually recommended (depending on size and nodule characteristics).
+Thyroid disorders are difficult to identify through symptoms alone.
+To diagnose your condition, your doctor will discuss your symptoms, prescribe and review blood tests and imaging, and perform a thorough head and neck examination, including an evaluation of your vocal cords.
+If a thyroid nodule is present, a biopsy may be recommended, depending on the size and characteristics of the thyroid nodule.
 Further evaluation of voice-related issues may also be recommended.